 - June 16: closing at 4:30 pm.

-Final Thoughts on my trip to Pisa
+Final Thoughts on Pisa

 I thoroughly enjoyed my trip to Pisa and I would highly recommend climbing to the top of the Leaning Tower of Pisa.
 The views are breathtaking and the experience of climbing the Tower and feeling its lean is strange but enjoyable!